opvia/product-challenge/README.md

 ## **Submission**

 1. To get started, **clone our boilerplate repo** (do not fork it) and push it to a **new private repository** on your own GitHub account.
 2.  **Deploy your prototype** to a public URL (e.g., Vercel, Netlify).
-The deployment itself should be anonymous.
+The deployment should be anonymous (no names in the URL or on the page) to ensure merit-based review.
 3.  **Answer the two questions below** in the README of your private repository.
 4. When finished, **submit only the link to your live prototype** via this form: **[https://forms.gle/E9LASH1Nyhoa3pu48](https://forms.gle/E9LASH1Nyhoa3pu48)**